BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-lambdacalculus3.md

   prev: ./LambdaCalculus2
   next: ./LambdaCalculus4
   goals:
-    - To derive numeric and recursive structures using the Lambda Calculus, beta-reductions, and the Y Combinator
+    - To explore examples of combinators in the Lambda Calculus using the Scheme and node.js languages

 tags:
   - lambdacalculus